JeffreyGorman/starter-hugo-academic/content/authors/admin/_index.md

 - Solid Phase Oligonucleotide (DNA) Synthesis
 - Excitonic Coupling
 - Programmable Self Assembly
+- DNA Encoded Libraries for Materials and Physical Chemistry

 # Education to show in About widget
 education: